Absu (band): History

-With Absu still on hold, Proscriptor continued to work on other projects including Equimanthorn (with Equitant and members of The Soil Bleeds Black; dark ambient music), Proscriptor (his own project of neo-folk/classic rock fused music), and Starchaser Network (with Equitant and Victorious; electronic art/rock band).
+With Absu still on hold, Proscriptor continued to work on other projects, including Equimanthorn (with Equitant and members of The Soil Bleeds Black; dark ambient music), Proscriptor (his own project of neo-folk/classic rock fused music), and Starchaser Network (with Equitant and Victorious; electronic art/rock band).
 Additionally, he was the drummer/vocalist for Melechesh for six years (1999–2005, although he still contributes lyrics and vocals) and has done session work with Judas Iscariot, Thornspawn, and Magnus Thorsen.
 Proscriptor also has his own record label, Tarot Productions.

-In May 2007, Prosciptor finally announced the addition of Vastator Terrarum and Aethyris MacKay to the band.
-In early 2008, Absu announced they had signed with Candlelight Records for future recordings, but that they would release a 7-inch EP through Relapse Records.
+In May 2007, Proscriptor finally announced the addition of Vastator Terrarum and Aethyris MacKay to the band.
+In early 2008, Absu announced they had signed with Candlelight Records for future recordings but would release a 7-inch EP through Relapse Records.
 That EP was Speed N' Spikes, a limited series featuring their first new material in seven years.
 In March 2008, Vastator Terrarum left and was replaced by Zawicizuz (formerly of the bands Infernal Oak, Rape Pillage Burn, and Bleed the Son).
 In October 2008, the band added ex-Panzram member Ezezu on bass and vocals, after completing the recording of their self-titled album, released on February 16 (Europe) and February 24 (USA), 2009, on Candlelight Records.

-In September 2009, Zawicizuz left Absu and was replaced by Vis Crom and immediately embarked on a European tour with Pantheon I, Razor of Occam and Zoroaster.
+In September 2009, Zawicizuz left Absu and was replaced by Vis Crom, and the band immediately embarked on a European tour with Pantheon I, Razor of Occam, and Zoroaster.

-In November 2010, Absu announced that they would be doing a six-date U.S. tour with Immortal in February 2011 as a three piece as Aethyris MacKay has left to join Pantheon I. After this tour, Absu entered the studio to record their next album, titled Abzu (released in October 2011), followed up with a tour.
+In November 2010, Absu announced that they would be doing a six-date U.S. tour with Immortal in February 2011 as a three-piece, as Aethyris MacKay had left to join Pantheon I. After this tour, Absu entered the studio to record their next album, titled Abzu (released in October 2011), followed up with a tour.

-In 2012, they released a single through Adult Swim (Williams Street Records) titled "Hall of the Masters" and later a video was produced for the song, their first official promotional video in 14 years (the previous being "Mannannan" in 1998).
+In 2012, they released a single through Adult Swim (Williams Street Records) titled "Hall of the Masters," and later a video was produced for the song, their first official promotional video in 14 years (the previous being "Mannannan" in 1998).
 This song was later released on a 7-inch EP, titled Telepaths Within Nin-Edin.
-The band was working on the recording/post production for their next album, titled "Apsu" and it is unclear if the album will ever be released.
+The band was working on the recording and post-production for their next album before fallout occurred, leading to the disbandment of the band.

 In 2017, Melissa Moore was fired from the band after coming out as transgender.

-On January 27, 2020, Absu announced on their Facebook page that they will dissolve Absu after three decades of existence.
-The decision is, as mentioned in the farewell message.
+On January 27, 2020, Absu announced on their Facebook page that they would dissolve the band after three decades of existence.
+The decision is explained in the farewell message:

 "After meager deliberation and zero remorse, I have decided to dissolve Absu after three decades of existence.
 Collectively and universally speaking, this decision is finite due to insoluble circumstances, which has led to this ultimate result.
 No amount of time, exertion, formula or fashion can alter my verdict."

-In July 2020, it was announced Proscriptor McGovern had disbanded Absu to form a new version of the band called Proscriptor McGovern's Apsû.
+In July 2020, it was announced that Proscriptor McGovern had disbanded Absu to form a new version of the band called Proscriptor McGovern's Apsû.